encode/django-rest-framework/docs/api-guide/relations.md

 ## Writable nested serializers

 By default nested serializers are read-only.
-If you want to support write-operations to a nested serializer field you'll need to create `create()` and/or `update()` methods in order to explicitly specify how the child relationships should be saved.
+If you want to support write-operations to a nested serializer field you'll need to create `create()` and/or `update()` methods in order to explicitly specify how the child relationships should be saved:

     class TrackSerializer(serializers.ModelSerializer):
         class Meta: